dozmorovlab/UO_project_2021/QC/PR_LM_CR_replicates_similarities/README.md

 1. 1_hicrep.sh
   Description: This script will perform pairwise comparisons to determine a stratum-adjusted correlation coefficient (SCC) scores.
 The script will take .cool file(s) only and return multiple text files with the SCC scores for each chromosome.
 The command ```hicrep``` will run with the following options: --h 1 and --dBPMax 500000.

+2. 2_20211010_sccheatmap_mds.R
+  ###HARDCODED###
+  Description: This script will create a pairwise comparison heatmap using the outputs from 1_hicrep.sh (output files need to be located in the same directory).
+The heatmap will show how well each samples are correlated with another sample.
+The script will also output an MDS plot to show the similarities between samples.
+  input: .txt file(s) from 1_hicrep.sh
+  output: a heatmap (.jpg) and mds plot (.jpg)

   ## Input
   - The `1_hicrep.sh` uses .cool file(s) as the input.
   - The following options are required: